Here at Bird & Blend Tea Co. we love our black teas so much we have created over 20 different flavoured blends!

 What's your favourite black tea blend?
 Let us know on socials or comment below.

-Hi, I’m Krisi, I’m one of the Co-Founders of Bird & Blend and I'm also the Creative Director.
+Hi, I’m Krisi and I’m one of the Co-Founders of Bird & Blend.
 I’ve been working with tea for years & have even written a book about it.
 My specialty is tea innovation so I have the pleasure of creating all of our delicious blends & love coming up with all of our wacky new flavours.